markster70/M9-WP-Boilerplate/README.md

 - A base JS setup is in place for you to use - this has a DOM selector library, tools for debouncing, adding / removing / checking for classes

-- There are some commonly used scripts in thr ui-scripts folder
+- There are some commonly used scripts in the ui-scripts folder

-Please take a look through the utility scripts directory and make use of those for consistency
+Please take a look through the utility scripts directory and make use of those for consistency.

 If you need to write new JS, please add to the appropriate folder and create a module / function for each - we try to keep JS modular and with separation of concerns.

 Functions can be run on either dom ready or load events - defer if not critical for dom ready

+- There is also a WP specific piece of JS for ajax loading of more posts / content - see loadMorePosts.js.
+- The mark-up in home.php reflects this - if you change the markup in that php file, be sure to check the js dom selectors still operate.

 ### Build Tool